qur/withmock/scenarios/README.txt

                   adds any package it imports into the list of packages to be installed.
 This then results in go test failing to compile the test binary.

+issue19         - If two packages are dot-imported then we will get name
+                  conflicts over the MOCK and EXPECT functions that we add to all packages.